 Because of its medicinal properties, tea tree essential oil is great for cleansing your body as well as your space.
 In aromatherapy and meditative sessions, you can blend tea tree with these other essential oils: lemon, patchouli, cedarwood, basil, eucalyptus, bergamot, lemongrass, grapefruit, and rosemary.

 You can also use tea tree to prevent and stop infections, clear your skin of acne, relieve pain, and more.

 Learn more about tea tree essential oil benefits.

-- Bergamot Essential Oil: History, Benefits and Uses for a Healthy Lifestyle
+- Bergamot Essential Oil: Blends, Benefits, and Uses

 6. Patchouli Essential Oil